 Quick Start

-Get started with the Arcium TypeScript SDK for encrypted Solana computations
+Get started with the Arcium TypeScript SDK for confidential computation on Solana

 Introduction

-The SDK provides client-side libraries for interacting with encrypted Solana programs and the Arcium network.
-The SDK works seamlessly with Anchor and Solana's existing tooling.
+The SDK provides client-side libraries for interacting with confidential Solana programs and the Arcium network, and works with Anchor and Solana's existing tooling.

 Installation